 European re-export of groundnuts is increasing

-- As the European climate does not allow intensive groundnut cultivation, exports usually means re-exporting imported products.
+- As the European climate does not allow intensive groundnut cultivation, exports usually mean re-exporting imported products.
 However, large quantities of peanuts are not simply re-exported but first undergo further processing.
-The most common processing method is roasting (but also other operations such as blanching, salting, dicing, sieving or grinding).
-Therefore, the largest European exporters can be potential competitors to developing country suppliers of processed groundnuts, yet could also could serve as partners in supplying unprocessed groundnuts.
+The most common processing method is roasting (among other operations such as blanching, salting, dicing, sieving or grinding).
+As a result, the largest European exporters can be potential competitors to suppliers of processed groundnuts from developing countries, yet they could also could serve as partners in supplying unprocessed groundnuts.

 The Netherlands is dominating the exports of groundnuts

-- Exports are very concentrated and the Netherlands alone accounts for 56% of total exports.
-Dutch exports are driven by re-exportation of groundnuts imported from Argentina, the United States and China.
+- Exports are very concentrated and the Netherlands alone accounts for 57% of the total exports.
+The export of the Netherlands is driven by the re-exporting of groundnuts imported from Argentina, United States, China, Brazil and Nicaragua.

-- Apart from the Netherlands, in the range of largest exporters, the highest annual export growth in value was in Belgium (22%), Germany (16%) and Italy (17%).
+- Apart from the Netherlands, among the largest exporters, the highest annual export growth in value was in Poland (16%), Belgium (14%) and Luxembourg (15%).

-- The main European Union external export destination for groundnuts in 2016 was Switzerland, followed by Norway, the Russian Federation and Serbia.
+- The main European Union external export destination for groundnuts in 2017 was the Russian Federation, followed by Switzerland and Norway.

-- Regarding major European export destinations, the highest annual increase in exports from the European Union in the last five years were to Iraq (332%), South Africa (82%) and Iceland (27%).
+- Regarding major European export destinations, the highest annual increase in exports from the European Union over the last five years was to Iraq (153%), Australia (97%) and South Africa (45%).

-- Besides targeting your exports to the Netherlands, you can also learn from Dutch exporters and their target markets within Europe.
+- Apart from targeting your exports to the Netherlands, you can also learn from Dutch exporters and their target markets within Europe.
 The main Dutch export target markets for groundnuts within Europe are Germany, France, the United Kingdom and Poland.

-- You can also find opportunities in growing markets for groundnuts supplied by European traders and processors, such as Iraq, South Africa and Iceland.
+- You can also find opportunities on growing markets for groundnuts supplied by European traders and processors such as Iraq, South Africa or Australia.

-- Learn more about your competitors in our study on competition in edible nuts and dried fruit.
+- Learn more about your competitors in our study of Competition in edible nuts and dried fruit.